All Episodes

 And we have hard evidence that how they give the instructions.

-And concretely, one of the most important secretive societies within China before, so they have long history long before the creation of the Chinese Communist Party was the so-called Brotherhood Society, which is a nationwide secretive organization.
+And concretely, one of the most important secretive societies within China before, so they have long history, long before the creation of the Chinese Communist Party was the so-called Brotherhood Society, which is a nationwide secretive organization.

-And this Brotherhood Society indeed has played essential roles in providing a kind of a foundation for the establishment and growth of the Chinese Communist Party and also as a base for the military of the Chinese Communist Party.
+And this Brotherhood Society indeed has played essential roles in providing a kind of a foundation for the establishment and the growth of the Chinese Communist Party and also as a base for the military of the Chinese Communist Party.

-But the bottom line here, I think what you're telling me that the Chinese Communist Party in its origins is not a political party, but instead it's a secretive terrorist organization, not as a kind of slander, but actually kind of by actual description, by definition.
+But the bottom line here, I think what you're telling me that the Chinese Communist Party in its origins is not a political party, but instead it's a secretive terrorist organization, not as a kind of a slander, but actually kind of by actual description, by definition.

 Is that what you're telling me here?